wilsonmar/git-utilities/README.md

    https://github.com/wilsonmar/git-utilities">
    https://github.com/wilsonmar/git-utilities</a>

-   If you know what I'm talking about and have a GitHub accoun, you may Fork the repo under your own account and, while in a Teminal window at your Home folder, git clone it locally under your Home folder.
+   If you know what I'm talking about and have a GitHub account, you may Fork the repo under your own account and, while in a Teminal window at your Home folder, git clone it locally under your Home folder.
    This approach would enable you to save your changes back up to GitHub under your own account.

    Alternately, follow these steps to create an initial installation of what many developers use